 Lackawanna State Park

 The 1,445-acre Lackawanna State Park is in northeastern Pennsylvania, ten miles north of Scranton.
 The centerpiece of the park, the 198-acre Lackawanna Lake, is surrounded by picnic areas and multi-use trails winding through forest.
-Boating, camping, fishing, biking and swimming are popular recreation activities.
+Boating, camping, fishing, mountain biking and swimming are popular recreation activities.

 Hiking - Mountain Biking - Horseback Riding - Picnicking - Swimming - Boating - Fishing - Hunting - Education - Cross-country Skiing - Sledding - Ice Fishing - Ice Skating - Organized Group Tenting - Camping Cottages - Yurts - Camping

-Two picnic pavilions may be reserved up to 11 months in advance for a fee.
+Three picnic pavilions may be reserved up to 11 months in advance for a fee.
 If not reserved, the pavilions are free on a first-come, first-served basis.

 Make a reservation.